juxor/afaq/markdown/secI3.md

-indispensable to our existence"_ and _"consequently a common thing, consequently insusceptible of appropriation"_ and that _"all accumulated capital being social property, no one can be its exclusive proprietor."_ This means _"the farmer does not appropriate the field which he sows"_ and _"all capital . . . being the result of collective labour"_ is _"collective property."_ Without this there is inequality and a restriction of freedom as _"the working-man holds his labour by the condescension and necessities of the master and proprietor."_ The _"civilised labourer who bakes a loaf that he may eat a slice of bread . . . is not free.
-His employer . . . is his enemy."_ In fact, _"neither a commercial, nor an industrial, nor an agricultural association can be conceived of in the absence of equality."_ The aim was a society of _"possessors without masters"_ rather than wage-labourers and tenants _"controlled by proprietors."_ Within any economic association there would be democracy, with _"leaders, instructors, superintendents"_ and so forth being _"chosen from the labourers by the labourers themselves, and must fulfil the conditions of eligibility.
-It is the same with all public functions, whether of administration or instruction."_ [**What is Property?**,
+indispensable to our existence"_ and _"consequently a common thing, consequently insusceptible of appropriation"_ and that _"all accumulated capital being social property, no one can be its exclusive proprietor."_ This means that _"__all property "__ _must become_ __"__collective and undivided."_
-p.
-107, p.
-130, p.
-153, p.
-128, p.
-142, p.
-227, p.
-167 and p.
-137]
+Without this there is inequality and a restriction of freedom as the worker lives on the_"__benevolence"_ proprietor _"__to whom he has sold and surrendered his liberty."_ The _"civilised labourer who bakes a loaf that he may eat a slice of bread . . . is not free.
+His employer . . . is his enemy."_

-This meant _"democratically organised workers associations"_ and _"[u]nder the
+In fact, _"neither a commercial, nor an industrial, nor an agricultural association can be conceived of in the absence of equality."_ The aim was a society of _"possessors without masters"_ rather than wage-labourers and tenants _"controlled by proprietors."_ Within any economic association there would be democracy, with _"leaders, instructors, superintendents"_ and so forth being _"chosen from the labourers by the labourers themselves, and must fulfil the conditions of eligibility.
+It is the same with all public functions, whether of administration or instruction."_ [**Property is Theft!**, p.
+105, p.
+118, p.
+137, p.
+117, p.
+7, p.
+129, p.
+122 and p.
+119]

-law of association, transmission of wealth does not apply to the instruments of labour, so cannot become a cause of inequality."_ [Proudhon, **No Gods, No Masters**, vol. 1., p.
-62] Thus workplaces _"are the common and undivided property of all those who take part therein"_ rather than _"companies of stockholders who plunder the bodies and souls of the wage workers."_ This meant free access, with _"every individual employed in the association"_
+So _"__under universal association, ownership of the land and of the instruments of labour is **social** ownership"_ with _"democratically organised workers associations."_ Workplaces _"are the common and undivided property of all those who take part therein"_ rather than _"companies of stockholders who plunder the bodies and souls of the wage workers."_ This meant free access, with _"every individual employed in the association"_